artisdom/jong/README.md

 ## Running Jong

-it runs in 2 steps.
+It runs in 2 steps.

 One for grabbing the content of each RSS/Atom Feeds One for creating the markdown file associated